TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 ## 1. Motivation & Objective

 About 284 million people are visually impaired (VI) worldwide and of these, 39 million of them are blind.
-Common problems that VI people face are the difficulty to navigate / find their way in the environment, lose objects that are missplaced on surfaces or identify and fetch objects around them that are further away from their grasp.
+Common problems that VI people face are the difficulty in navigating / finding their way in the environment, losing objects that are misplaced on surfaces, or identifying and fetching objects around them that are further away from their grasp.

-In this project a haptic feedback glove device that uses a motor camera and mini motor disks to help visually impaired people understand the 3d space around them is built.
-The idea is to mount a small camera on the palm of the visually impaired user, construct the depth map and perform sensory substituition of vision by using a high resolution haptic feedback gloved comprised of an array of mini DC motor disksto assign a different intensity in the direction where the user's hand is pointing at, analogous to how close the object is.
+In this project a haptic feedback glove device that uses a motor camera and mini motor disks to help visually impaired people understand the 3D space around them is built.
+The idea is to mount a small camera on the palm of the visually impaired user, construct the depth map, and perform sensory substitution of vision by using a high-resolution haptic feedback glove comprised of an array of mini DC motor disks to assign a different intensity in the direction where the user's hand is pointing at, analogous to how close the object is.

 The goal is for the user to be able to identify what type of object their hand is pointing at for object recognition and object fetching and for the user to be able to do wayfinding and navigate in a room using the device.
 User studies that examine the usability and effectiveness of the device will be done.

 ## 2. State of the Art & Its Limitations

-There are multiple different approaches that have been performed for sensory substitution of vision to aid VI people to perform multiple different tasks and with multiple different technologies.
+There are multiple different approaches that have been performed for sensory substitution of vision to aid VI people in performing multiple different tasks and with multiple different technologies.

 The tasks are:
 - Navigating a map